Catherine Helen Spence Memorial Scholarship

 Applicants do not need to be currently employed, studying or attached to an organisation or institution to apply for the scholarship.

-The scholarship may be combined with PhD, Masters, Honors or other degree study.
+The scholarship may be combined with a PhD, Masters, Honors or other degree study.

-*Notwithstanding the above, the Committee may, if, having regard to the relative merits of the candidates for an award of the Scholarship, it considers it appropriate to do so, award the Scholarship to a woman who is resident in the State of South Australia at the time of the selection of the scholar but does not fulfil either or both of the requirements in relation to age or length of residence in the state.
+* Notwithstanding the above, the Committee may, at its discretion, award the Scholarship to a woman who is resident in South Australia at the time of selection but does not fulfil the requirements in relation to age or length of residence in the state.

 Things you need to know before applying